duducheng/Learning-Notes/README.md

 ## 2019-04

 A terrible month.
 Mass.
 It sounds good: I have submited papers to MICCAI'19 and ACM MM, and a paper was accepted by Cancer Medicine.
 However, my research have little progress indeed.
-Besides I spent too much time on games.
+Besides I spent too much time on games (especially `The Legend of Zelda: Breath of the Wild` :) ).
 I need focus.
 For further plan, I need more inputs.
 Only by this I can go further.
 Bravo, Jiancheng!

 ### Reading
 * Graph Neural Networks